openstack/ironic/doc/source/admin/firmware-updates.rst

 When launching the firmware update, the JSON may be specified on the command line directly or in a file.
 The following example shows one cleaning step that installs four firmware updates.
-All except 3rd entry that has explicit ``source`` added, uses setting from :oslo.config:option:`redfish.firmware_source` to determine if and where to stage the files:
+All except 3rd entry that has explicit ``source`` added, uses the setting from :oslo.config:option:`redfish.firmware_source` to determine if and where to stage the files:

 .. code-block:: json